 Advert From 1998

-Although the FT version had 3 distinctive versions over the years – Mk’s 1,2 & 3– the original 10m version only had minor cosmetic changes and a name change to “Pro-Target 10m”.
+Although the FT version had 3 distinctive versions over the years – Mk’s 1,2 & 3– the original 10m version only had minor cosmetic changes and a name change to “Pro-Target 10m” or "Pro-Target M10".

 After a disappointing start in life as a 10m rifle, the RN10/Pro-Target FT was a huge success on the FT circuit and the major titles just kept coming.
 Air Ams celebrated the 1997 Grand Prix victory with a limited run of coloured stocks having a gold winners wreath pattern with gold wording on the cheek piece.